Updated: Dec 16, 2022

-The past year and half has been one of connecting with friends, family and co-workers mainly from the four walls of our home via our phones or computers.
+The past few years have been one of connecting with friends, family and co-workers mainly from the four walls of our home via our phones or computers.
 During the throes of the pandemic, we’ve dreamed of birthday parties for our kids that didn’t involve driveways, dinner gatherings with friends, going out for date night at the movies, and big hugs from family members who live far from us.
 Many of us felt a nostalgia for what was and the opportunities to socialize without viewing people as a vector of disease.

-But now as the world starts to reopen and we’re able to slowly come out of hibernation, some of us feel anxiety stepping back into the world.
+But now as the world starts to reopen and people are feeling increasingly more comfortable traveling and attending social gatherings with limited precaution.
+But some of us feel anxiety stepping back into the world, especially people who are immune-compromised, are caring for loved ones who have medical conditions, or who still feel cautious in being with too many people.
 Opportunities to travel and gather with friends and family in person, are becoming a reality, but while many are ready to “get back to normal”, some of us are hesitant to let the social floodgates totally open.

 Coping with post-pandemic social anxiety